Vestibular First2025-06-06T17:27:45+00:00

 Vestibular First 30 Minutes £45

-Benign Paroxysmal Positional Vertigo (BPPV): BPPV is a common inner ear disorder characterised by brief episodes of vertigo triggered by changes in head position.
-Infrared video goggles can help diagnose a specific type of BPPV by tracking abnormal eye movements (nystagmus) during specific head movements.
+Benign Paroxysmal Positional Vertigo (BPPV): A common inner ear disorder marked by short episodes of vertigo triggered by changes in head position.
+Infrared video goggles can help diagnose specific BPPV types by tracking abnormal eye movements (nystagmus) during positional testing.

-Vestibular Neuritis: This condition involves inflammation of the vestibular nerve, leading to severe dizziness, imbalance, and vertigo.
-Infrared video goggles can assist in tracking eye movements that are affected by the compromised vestibular system.
+Vestibular Neuritis: This condition involves inflammation of the vestibular nerve, resulting in dizziness, imbalance, and vertigo.
+Infrared video goggles assist in tracking eye movements affected by the compromised vestibular system. system.

-Ocular Motor Disorders: In addition to vestibular conditions, infrared video goggles can be used to diagnose and assess ocular motor disorders that affect eye movement coordination, such as strabismus (crossed eyes) or nystagmus.
+Ocular Motor Disorders: Used to assess disorders affecting eye coordination such as strabismus (crossed eyes) and congenital nystagmus.

 Omnia Performance Therapy